ajfriend/optclass_short/convex.md

     - express in code
     - invoke convex solver
     - made easier with model-and-solve tool, e.g., `CVXPY`
-    - use different solvers/algorithms for speed or scale, if needed
+    - use other solvers/algorithms for speed or scale, if needed

 ## code example